apasulka/Viral-BONCAT-nanoSIMS/README.md

 ## Supplementary Information

-This repository holds the additional source code used in image processing (MATLAB file `image_analysis.mat`) and BONCAT fluorescent activity modeling (`boncat_activity_model.Rmd` and `boncat_activity_evaluation.Rmd`) for the following pucliation: Pasulka et al. 2017. *Applications of BONCAT and nanoSIMS for measuring viral production and virus-host interactions in the ocean* (NOTE: full citation, doi and link to follow after publication).
+This repository holds the additional source code used in image processing (MATLAB file `image_analysis.mat`) and BONCAT fluorescent activity modeling (`boncat_activity_model.Rmd` and `boncat_activity_evaluation.Rmd`) for the following publication: Pasulka et al. 2017. *Applications of BONCAT and nanoSIMS for measuring viral production and virus-host interactions in the ocean* (NOTE: full citation, doi and link to follow after publication).

 ### Instructions for running the RMarkdown files: